ar-treb/ar-treb.github.io/_pages/about.md

 ## UCL Science Communication for Biologists Student Conference

-In January 2023 I participated in a student-led science communication conferecence at ZSL Institute of Zoology.
+In January 2023 I participated in a student-led science communication conference at ZSL Institute of Zoology.
 I presented the topic of "The Uncertain Future of Antarctica’s Biodiversity" and I discussed the power and limitations of new technologies in studying Antarctica's biodiversity.
 The slides from my talk are available [here](https://ar-treb.github.io/projects/Antarctica/).

 ![Conference Talk](/images/conf_picture.jpg)